Follow us on Social Media:

 Need I go on?
 Obama talked a good talk, but his actual fruit was another story.
 Brutal truth is always preferable to eloquent lies.

-To more specifically answer the question of why many Christians support Trump, Fountain of Life is a Christian service that specializes in teaching from the God-breathed Scriptures free from a sectarian bent.
+To more specifically answer the question of why many Christians support President Trump, Fountain of Life is a Christian service that specializes in teaching from the God-breathed Scriptures free from a sectarian bent.
 Hence, some may understandably criticize that this ministry shouldn’t comment on issues that concern American politics.
 However, our topic is Leftwingers’ unbalanced perspective of Christ & Christianity, which naturally ties into their political stance and opposition to Trump, Christians and Conservativism in general.
-As such, I have no choice but to address relevant political people & issues to some degree here.
+As such, I have no choice but to address relevant politicos & political issues to some degree here.
 With this understanding, allow me to close this article by answering…

-Why do Christians tend to support Trump?
+Why Do Christians Tend to Support Trump?

 The Holy Scriptures never encourage us to trust people, but rather to TRUST GOD.
 People are flawed, even the best of us; they’ll always let you down, one way or another.